-Runtimes for concurrency and distribution Tullio Vardanega, tullio.vardanega@unipd.it Academic year 2020/2021
+Runtimes for concurrency and distribution Tullio Vardanega, tullio.vardanega@unipd.it Academic year 2021/2022

-- The global state of a distributed system is comprised of two distinct parts

-- Designated fractions of local states

-- □ All inter-node messages currently in flight
+- The global state of a distributed system is comprised of two distinct parts - Selected elements of local states - □ All inter-node messages currently in flight - Knowing the global state helps coordinator agents - To detect the presence vs absence of activity - No in-flight messages suggest lack of global activity - To diagnose the causes of absence of activity - Normal termination vs abnormal stall

-- Knowing it serves two purposes

-- Detecting the presence of activity

-- No in-flight messages suggest lack of global activity

-- Diagnose the causes of absence of activity

-- Normal termination vs abnormal stall

-- Captured in a distributed snapshot - A consistent representation of a true global state - Capable of causing progress that conforms with specification - A causal notion, not an instantaneous-time concept - Cannot be so without shared memory - A local state that includes the reception of a message not sent in the sender's local state is not consistent - Realised as a "cut" in the temporal succession of all individual local states - It tells what falls in the global state and what does not - □ It does not use a global-time line - There is no such thing in a general distributed system ...
+- Global state is captured with a distributed snapshot (pun intended (i)) that provides a consistent representation of a "true" global state - Capable of causing progress that conforms with system spec - It is a causal notion, not an instantaneous-time concept - Which is cannot be without shared memory ! - A local state in node B that includes the reception of a message not sent in the sender's local state in node A is not consistent - It is realised as a "cut" in the temporal succession of all individual local states - It tells what falls in the global state and what does not - □ It does not require the use of a global-time line - Because in general it cannot assume there can be one ...